-Syrian ceasefire: 4 medics killed in strike
+Russia to send aircraft carrier to Syria

 Story highlights

-- Head of relief group that ran medical facility says he believes it was deliberately targeted
+- John Kerry, Russian foreign minister argue over failing ceasefire at UN meeting

-- John Kerry, Russian foreign minister to discuss failing ceasefire in Syria
+- Four medical workers killed in an airstrike as ceasefire deal appears in tatters

-(CNN)Four medical workers were killed Tuesday night in an airstrike on a facility southwest of Aleppo, according to a relief organization, in a wave of renewed violence that has left Syria's ceasefire deal in tatters.
+(CNN)Russia has announced it is sending its only aircraft carrier to waters off Syria's coast, as diplomats met at the United Nations in an effort to revive Syria's failing ceasefire.

-The attack occurred at a medical facility in Khan Touman, a village in Aleppo province, according to Zedoun Alzoubi, CEO of the Paris-based International Union of Medical Care and Relief Organizations, which runs the facility.
+About 20 people were killed in Monday night's deadly strike on the aid convoy in Urum al-Kubra that prompted the United Nations to halt its aid operations in Syria.

-Khan Touman is near Urum al-Kubra, the site of Monday night's deadly strike on an aid convoy that prompted the United Nations to halt its aid operations in Syria.
+The attack came two days after warplanes from the US-led coalition mistakenly killed dozens of Syrian government troops in a strike intended to target ISIS.

-The bomb Tuesday night struck medical staff tending to wounded patients in triage, killing two ambulance drivers and two nurses, and leaving a nurse critically burned, Alzoubi said.
+In the latest violence, four medical workers were killed Tuesday night in an airstrike on a facility southwest of Aleppo, according to a relief organization.

-Nine patients at the facility were also killed, Alzoubi said, adding he did not know if they were civilians or fighters.
-The UK-based Syrian Observatory for Human Rights reported that the nine patients killed were rebel fighters.
+The attack occurred at a medical facility in Khan Touman, a village in Aleppo province near Urum al-Kubra, according to Zedoun Alzoubi, CEO of the Paris-based International Union of Medical Care and Relief Organizations, which runs the facility.

-More victims are feared dead underneath the rubble, according to the medical relief organization.
+Nine patients at the facility were killed, Alzoubi said, adding he did not know whether they were civilians or fighters.
+The UK-based Syrian Observatory for Human Rights reported that the nine patients were rebel fighters.

 Alzoubi said he believed the airstrike intentionally targeted the medical facility -- a charge that has repeatedly been leveled at the Syrian military and their Russian allies throughout the conflict.